 MiniBar feels like a membership-only bar at a 1960’s airport.
 The mood is subdued, the cocktails are strong, and you might go home with a pilot.
 OK, there probably aren’t any pilots at MiniBar right now, but the crowd is definitely good-looking and much more tolerable than what you’d find elsewhere in Hollywood.
 Located on the ground floor of the way-cooler-than-you-think Best Western on Franklin, another bonus is being directly across the lobby from Cafe 101 for when the late night munchies hit.

-Nighthawk opened up in Hollywood earlier this year with breakfast-themed cocktails and a cool atmosphere earlier this year in Hollywood, but quickly closed up shop due to a leasing issue.
+Nighthawk opened up in Hollywood earlier this year with breakfast-themed cocktails and a cool atmosphere, but quickly closed up shop due to a leasing issue.
 And we were left wondering if we’d ever get that boozy cereal milk again.
 Update: You can.
 The breakfast bar is back open now, this time in Venice, and better than ever.
 All the breakfast cocktails are still there, and they even have a full weekend brunch now too.
 And the Venice crowd keeps things even more low-key.

 The idea of grabbing drinks in Beverly Hills is something we wouldn’t wish upon on even our worst enemies.
 But sometimes, it just has to happen.
 Maybe you’re catching a show later at the Wallis Center or your mom’s best friend who you kind of remember from childhood wants to see you and this is the only place she feels safe.
 Either way, it’s happening and Citizen is finally here to help.
 There’s certainly a large restaurant component to Citizen, but the move is to go directly to their bar area, which has a fun energy and fantastic cocktails.